Syriac Monasteries in Iraq

 Dayro d'Nardos - Dohuk

-Khanushya Monastery: in the mountain of Sinjar, is first mentioned in history in the sixth century.
-From it graduated Maphryono Paul in 722 and the monk David Bar Paul in the beginning of the ninth century
+Khanushya Monastery: Located in the mountain of Sinjar, is first mentioned in history in the sixth century.
+From it graduated Maphryono Phaulus (Paul) in 722 and the monk David Bar Paul in the beginning of the ninth century

 The Lower Mar Daniel Monastery, exclusively for nuns.
 It is near the other monastery of Mar Daniel.

 The Monastery of Mar Zaina: It was also known as the Monastery of Qayyara and was built at the end of the sixth century and housed 170 monks.
 It was still populated in the thirteenth century.
-It was mentioned by Yaqut al-Hamawi in 1210, and by Bar Hebraeus.
+It was mentioned by Yaqut al-Hamawi in 1210, and by Gregorius Bar 'Ebroyo in his Chronicles.
 It is located on the bank of the Tigris River, in what is known today as Hammam al-’Alil.

 The Monastery of ‘Ayn Qani, in the middle of Ba’arbaya.
-It was built by Mar Ahudemeh and was still populated in 829.
+It was built by Mor Ahudemmeh of Balad and was still populated in 829.

-The Monastery of Beth Asa near Qoronta.
-It was mentioned in the life story of Mor Ahudemeh.
+The Monastery of Beth Asa: Located near Qoronta and was mentioned in the life story of Mor Ahudemeh.
 Its abbot was Yeshu’ ZKha

 The Monastery of Afmariyya (Abu Marya): Was located near Talla’far (Tell ‘Afro, north of Mosul).